 The official line was that the troops were going to prevent thousands of tonnes of British military equipment, supplied to the Russians, from falling into German hands.

 However, documents from the day suggest that plans were later drawn up for these 5,000 British troops to join forces with 20,000 crack Latvian troops who were guarding the Kremlin but could, it was thought, be turned against the Bolsheviks.

 In the summer of 1918, Lockhart sent a telegram to London following a meeting with a local opponent of the Bolsheviks called Savinkov.

 It read: "Savinkov's proposals for counter-revolution.
 Plan is how, on Allied intervention, Bolshevik barons will be murdered and military dictatorship formed."

 Underneath that telegram is a note bearing the signed initials of Lord Curzon, who was then a member of the British War Cabinet.

-It says: "Savinkoff's methods are drastic, though if successful probably effective, but we cannot say or do anything until intervention has been definitely decided upon."'Ace of Spies'
+It says: "Savinkoff's methods are drastic, though if successful probably effective, but we cannot say or do anything until intervention has been definitely decided upon."